LiliaFramework/Lilia/documentation/docs/libraries/lia.admin.md

-# Admin Library
+# Administrator Library

-This page explains the built-in administration system.
+This page documents the built-in administrator system.

 ---

 ## Overview

-The admin library manages user groups, privileges, and bans.
-It automatically disables itself when the SAM admin mod is detected.
+The administrator library manages user groups, privileges, and access levels with support for CAMI integration and hierarchical inheritance.

-The base user groups `user`, `admin`, and `superadmin` are created automatically and cannot be removed.
+The base user groups `user`, `admin`, and `superadmin` exist by default and cannot be removed.

 ---

-### lia.admin.isDisabled
+### lia.administrator.hasAccess

 **Purpose**

-Checks for third-party admin mods and returns booleans indicating whether the built-in system and its commands should be ignored.
+Checks if a player or usergroup has access to a specific privilege.
+Unregistered privileges log a warning and only superadmins pass the check.
+Members of the `superadmin` group automatically have all privileges.

 **Parameters**

-*None*
+* `ply` (*Player|string*): Player entity or usergroup name.
+* `privilege` (*string*): Privilege identifier.

 **Realm**